emissary-ingress/emissary/RELEASING.md

    - Commit any conflict-resolution changes to `master`.

 7. After the docs are synced, use `make release-prep` to update `CHANGELOG.md` and `docs/versions.yml`.
+   - This will prompt you for the release notes, so retrieve them from your previous file (mabye ~/temp-list.txt).
+     The release notes are pasted in at a prompt (during the make), not read from a file, so you will need them accessible to select-and-copy (suggestion: open your previous file in another window).
    - It will _commit_, but not _push_, the updated files.
 Make sure the diffs it shows you look correct!
    - Do a manual `git push` to update the world with your new files.
    - It is *critical* to update `docs/versions.yml` so that everyone gets the new version.